OttoMeister/Audio-download-with-yt-dlp/README.md

 yt-dlp --update-to nightly
 ```
 Use a cookie in your home directory.
 There is a Firefox extention to save a cookie in a file: https://github.com/hrdl-github/cookies-txt.
 Save it as ~/cookies.txt
 ## Get the playlist ID
 A convenient way to gather Playlist IDs involves employing direct curl commands.
 In this instance, we employ the search term "salsa+2023," in 10 pages which yields 74 playlists.
 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel -P20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | wc -l
 ```
-You have the option to manually select playlists and collect tags to create a list resembling this one.
-A car playlist with about 1000 songs should suffice.
-Therefore, refrain from accumulating an excessive number of playlists, as it will lead to an overwhelming quantity of songs.

 For this demonstration, I've curated around 4753 MP3 songs.
 You can confirm this by executing the following command:
 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel -P20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | awk '{for(i=1;i<=NF;i++) print "yt-dlp --no-warnings --print \"https://www.youtube.com/watch?v=%(id)s\" --flat-playlist " $i}' | nice ionice -c 3 parallel --silent  -P20 | wc -l
 ```
 ## Now it's time to massive download:
 ```
 time for page in {1..10}; do echo "https://www.youtube.com/results?search_query=salsa+2023+playlist&page=$page"  ; done  | parallel --max-procs 20 --silent curl -s {} | tr '"' '\n' | grep "playlist?list=PL" | grep -oP '(?<=list=)[\w-]+' | awk -F= '{if(length($1) == 34) print $1}' | awk  '{print "yt-dlp --ignore-errors -no-abort-on-error --no-warnings --no-check-certificate --print \"https://www.youtube.com/watch?v=%(id)s;%(playlist)s;%(title)s.mp3\" --flat-playlist " $1}' | parallel --max-procs 20 --silent | awk -F';' '{print "yt-dlp --ignore-errors -no-abort-on-error --no-warnings --no-check-certificate --extract-audio --audio-format mp3 --audio-quality 5 --embed-thumbnail --embed-metadata " $1 " -o \"~/Downloads/SalasPlaylist/" $2 "/" $3"\""}' | nice ionice -c 3 parallel --bar --eta --max-procs 20
 ```